voxpupuli/puppet-bareos/README.md

 #### Messages - Define ::bareos::director::messages

-To deﬁne where error and information messages are to be sent or logged.
+To define where error and information messages are to be sent or logged.
-You may deﬁne multiple diﬀerent message resources and hence direct particular classes of messages to diﬀerent users or locations (ﬁles, ...).
+You may define multiple different message resources and hence direct particular classes of messages to different users or locations (files, ...).

 #### Pool - Define ::bareos::director::pool

-To deﬁne the pool of Volumes that can be used for a particular Job.
+To define the pool of Volumes that can be used for a particular Job.
 Most people use a single default Pool.
 However, if you have a large number of clients or volumes, you may want to have multiple Pools.
 Pools allow you to restrict a Job (or a Client) to use only a particular set of Volumes.

 #### Profile - Define ::bareos::director::profile

-The Proﬁle Resource deﬁnes a set of ACLs.
+The Profile Resource defines a set of ACLs.
-Console Resources can be tight to one or more proﬁles, making it easier to use a common set of ACLs.
+Console Resources can be tight to one or more profiles, making it easier to use a common set of ACLs.

 #### Schedule - Define ::bareos::director::schedule